eragnms/edbo_data/README.md

 # Edbov Data

-A project that gathers information about Edbovägen and stores it in a SQLite database.
+A project that gathers information about from different sources and stores it in a SQLite database.
+The sources currently implemented are Netatmo, Tibber and SMHI.

 For information on how to run and use the project see the project documentation.